theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: A boolean determining whether the labware ID exists (1) or not (0)
   :rtype: Boolean

-.. py:function:: Get_ContainerBaseOFfset(device io_instrument, sequence i_sequenceLabware, variable i_sequencePosition, variable o_ContainerBaseOffset)
+.. ven:function:: Get_ContainerBaseOFfset(device io_instrument, sequence i_sequenceLabware, variable i_sequencePosition, variable o_ContainerBaseOffset)

   This function outputs the distance from the rack base to the container base for the labware at the given sequence position.